materialsintelligence/matscholar-vespa/README.md

 * app-linux: Service for data transfer

 ### app-linux configuration
 Set up this node to use the docker image at `registry.nersc.gov/m3624/app-linux:<MOST RECENT TAG>`.
 This image is a basic linux image with tools you might need, including git, curl, vim, etc. There is no need to configure any other parameters for this service.
-Create a new NFS volume and name it db-xscholar (e.g. new peristant volume).
+Create a new NFS volume and name it db-matscholar (e.g. new peristant volume).
 Mount it as:
 * `/nfs` to `data`

 Mount a CFS directory you want to use as a data transfer directory at `/cfs` and leave the sub-path in the volume empty. **Ensure that the "read-only" box is checked.**